What can aspiring investors do to overcome the fear of investing?

 Practical Steps to Get Started

 Next, individuals should consider starting small.
 Investing a modest amount can help build confidence without overwhelming fear.
 Many brokerage platforms now offer the ability to purchase fractional shares, allowing investors to start with lower amounts while still participating in the market.
-This approach aligns with the advice of Paul Tudor Jones II, who stated, “The most important rule of trading is to play great defense, not great offense.”
+This approach aligns with the advice of Paul Tudor Jones II, who stated, “The most important rule of trading is to play great defence, not great offence.”
 By starting small, aspiring investors can focus on learning and developing their strategies without the pressure of significant financial risk.

 Understanding Risk Management